hartwigmedical/hmftools/sv-linx/README.md

 COMPLEX | Clusters with 3 or more variants that cannot be resolved into one of the above categories INCOMPLETE | 1 or 2 breakpoint clusters which are inconsistent, but cannot be clustered further OR clusters which are inferred from copy number changes only

 A brief overview of each of the non SIMPLE categories is given below:

 #### Reciprocal Events
 Linx models reciprocal 2-break junction clusters as events that could be caused by the interaction of 2 simple local concurrent breaks which would normally form deletes and tandem duplications.
 Depending on whether the breaks are on the same or different chromosomes this forms reciprocal inversions or reciprocal translocations respectively.
 Note that in the translocation case, if one side of the reciprocal event is subsequently lost either before or after repair, then we will instead observe an unbalanced translocation .

-The possible geometries for reciprocal events supported by LINX are explained in the table below and picture below:
+The possible geometries for reciprocal events supported by Linx are explained in the table below and picture below:

 Interacting Break Types | Same chromosome (Inversion) | Translocation
 ---|---|---